Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

-To examine the influence of the segmentation backbone on overall performance, the impact of the SAM2 model scale was systematically evaluated.
-Four variants, including SAM2-Tiny, SAM2-Small, SAM2-Base-plus, and SAM2-Large, were compared while keeping all other components fixed.
-Unlike the LVLM ablation study, where larger models consistently improved reasoning capability, our results reveal a counterintuitive trend: increasing the size of SAM2 does not necessarily lead to better performance (Table~\ref{tab:ablation_sam2}).
-Among the four variants, SAM2-Small achieves the best trade-off between segmentation performance and computational efficiency, and is therefore adopted as the default segmenter in Think2Seg-RS.
+To examine the influence of the segmentation backbone on overall performance, we evaluated the impact of both model scale and specialization of SAM2.
+We compared five variants: the standard SAM2 series (Tiny, Small, Base-plus, and Large) and a specialized variant, HQ-SAM2~\citep{sam_hq}, which is built upon the Large backbone and designed for high-quality segmentation.
+All other components were kept fixed.
+Unlike the LVLM ablation study, where larger models consistently improved reasoning capability, our results reveal a counterintuitive trend: increasing the capacity of the segmenter does not necessarily lead to better performance (Table~\ref{tab:ablation_sam2}).
+Specifically, while the specialized HQ-SAM2-Large improves upon the standard SAM2-Large—indicating that enhancing geometric priors is beneficial—it still falls short of the compact models.
+Among all variants, SAM2-Small achieves the highest test accuracy (71.09 gIoU and 74.13 cIoU) and the best trade-off between segmentation performance and computational efficiency, and is therefore adopted as the default segmenter in Think2Seg-RS.

 This phenomenon arises from the distinct interaction between segmentation granularity and the \emph{semantic-level annotation paradigm}.
-Larger SAM2 variants, such as SAM2-Base-plus and SAM2-Large, possess fine-grained sensitivity that is advantageous for instance-level or natural-image tasks but becomes a liability in semantic-level reasoning.
+Larger variants like SAM2-Base-plus and SAM2-Large, including the specialized HQ-SAM2, possess fine-grained sensitivity that is advantageous for instance-level or natural-image tasks but becomes a liability in RS semantic-level grounding.
+Although the HQ-SAM2 adaptation improves boundary precision over the standard Large model, it does not fundamentally resolve the semantic--geometric granularity mismatch.
 These high-capacity models tend to over-segment by capturing small structural details and textural noise (e.g., variations in terrain, vegetation, or man-made substructures).
-As illustrated in Fig.~\ref{fig:sam_size_comparison}, when applied to a wastewater treatment plant, the larger models attempt to delineate each tank and the negative spaces between them, resulting in a fragmented, quasi-instance-level output that poorly aligns with the ground truth mask.
+As illustrated in Fig.~\ref{fig:sam_size_comparison}, when applied to a wastewater treatment plant, the larger models precisely delineate distinct man-made structures while strictly excluding the interstitial vegetation and ground.
+While these segmentations accurately identify meaningful sub-structures (i.e., individual objects within the facility), they result in a fragmented, quasi-instance-level output that poorly aligns with the unified, semantic-level ground truth mask.
 Since the annotation is intentionally designed to represent the entire facility as a single coherent polygon, such excessive detail introduces a semantic mismatch that lowers the IoU score.